Introduction

 Growth of a hash table

 Let’s talk about the growth of our buckets.
-We don’t have infinite memory, so we can’t have the infinite number of buckets.
+We don’t have infinite memory, so we can’t have infinite number of buckets.
 We need to start somewhere, but starting too big is also a waste of memory if we’re only going to have a hash map with a single value in it.
 So to deal with this issue, we should start with a small array for our buckets.
-We’ll use an array size 16.
+We’ll use an array of size 16

-Most programming languages start with the default size of 16 because it’s a power of 2, which helps with some techniques for performance that require bit manipulation for indexes.
+because it’s a power of 2, which helps with some techniques for performance that require bit manipulation for indexes.

 As we continue to add nodes into our buckets, collisions get more and more likely.
 Eventually, however, there will be more nodes than there are buckets, which guarantees a collision (check the additional resources section for an explanation of this fact if you’re curious).